notesofcliff/delve/src/home/doc/user/Getting_Started.md

 # Getting Started

 ## Overview
-Flashlight is a versatile and powerful platform for ingesting, transforming, and searching through structured, unstructured, and semi-structured data.
+Delve is a versatile and powerful platform for ingesting, transforming, and searching through structured, unstructured, and semi-structured data.
 It allows for interactive searches, dashboards, alerts, and more.

 ## Key Features
 - Ingest data from various sources